Paul Ruddock

 Sir Paul Martin Ruddock, FSA (born 28 August 1958) is a British businessman, philanthropist and patron of the arts.
-He is a former Chairman of the Victoria & Albert Museum and Chairman of the University of Oxford Endowment.
+He is a co-founder and a former CEO of Lansdowne Partners.
+In addition he is a former chairman of the Victoria & Albert Museum and chairman of the University of Oxford Endowment.

 Early life and education

 Ruddock was born on 28 August 1958 in Solihull, West Midlands, England.
 He was educated at King Edward's School, Birmingham, a private all-boys school, from 1969 to 1976.
 He read jurisprudence at Mansfield College, Oxford, where he received a first class Bachelor of Arts (BA) degree in 1980: as per tradition, his BA was promoted to a Master of Arts (MA Oxon) in 1984.
 He has been a Bancroft Fellow at Mansfield College since 2008.

 Personal life

 Since 1991, he has been married to Jill Shaw Ruddock, originally of Baltimore, Maryland; the couple have two daughters.
 Jill Ruddock is a board member at the Bowdoin College Museum of Art and a trustee of Mousetrap Theatre Projects.
 She is founder and chairman of the Second Half of Your Life Foundation, author of the book 'The Second Half of Your Life' and a former member of the board of the Donmar Warehouse theatre.

 Ruddock was knighted in the 2012 New Year's Honours List for services to the arts and philanthropy.
 At the time of the award, some commentators called for the New Years Honours List to be made more transparent, particularly where, as in the case of Ruddock, recipients are political party donors.

 Ruddock himself provided written testimony on the subject to a House of Commons Public Administration Select Committee, in which he advocated that the honours system explain the basis for each individual award.
 Ruddock was one of 33,000 individuals to invest in film partnerships that were later contested successfully by HMRC.